patidardhaval/reactMovieFilter/README.md

-This project was bootstrapped with [Create React App](https://patidardhaval.github.io/reactMovieFilter/).
+This project was bootstrapped with [Demo](https://patidardhaval.github.io/reactMovieFilter/).

 ## Available Scripts